You’ve worked hard to reach the point where you can finally start contributing to your nest egg. But, how much should you save each month?

 What if you can’t meet your savings goal?

 Start somewhere, but always keep the end goal in mind.
 As time progresses, you should be able to pay down your debts and use the money saved on interest to save even more.
-Also, remember that deprivation is not the key and could potentially backfire.
+Furthermore, remember that deprivation is not the key and could potentially backfire.

 So, start saving money now and take strides towards increasing that monthly percentage.
 By doing so, you can achieve financial independence and save yourself the frustration of playing catch-up as you get closer to retirement age.